chall168421/repl_scraper/README.md

  Install Selenium Chromedriver: https://chromedriver.chromium.org/getting-started and the pyautogui and BeautifulSoup4 packages.
 Run the script, sign into your repl.it account and navigate to the root of your classroom.
 Let the script do its work - it does not do this quickly!
-As repl.it it kindly encrypt their HTML content in the browser I had to go down the route of an automated click-copy-paste route for the actual student submission code.
+As repl.it kindly encrypt their HTML content in the browser I had to go down the route of an automated click-copy-paste to grab the actual student submission code.
 In order for the window selection to work correctly - please resize your Chrome window so it fills roughly 50% of your screen - it should be placed on the left hand side.<br>